 Plant factors for soil fertility management

 Improving nutrient efficiency includes increasing the ability of plants to absorb nutrients from the soil, primarily from the effects of ecological root biochemistry on plant root structure, and the biochemistry of ecological roots.
 Enhancing the genetics of related plants and improving their nutritional metabolism.
-For example, the excretion of organic acids from roots between plant species and the genetic variations within them have been shown to increase soil solubility and soil motility, thus increasing phosphorus utilisation efficiency.
+For example, the excretion of organic acids from roots between plant species and the genetic variations within them have been shown to increase soil solubility and soil motility, thus increasing phosphorus utilization efficiency.
 In addition, the leakage of phytates from plant roots is genetically controlled.
 Therefore, GM plant growth that increases phytase concentration in roots can increase phosphorus minerals and phosphorus uptake.